 Although the LCIA is headquartered in London, the parties are free to agree the seat, or legal place of the arbitration.
 Therefore, parties wishing to provide for a seat elsewhere than London should not be deterred from adopting the LCIA rules.

-Parties adopting, or adapting, the LCIA's recommended clauses will specify the seat in their contract, but, if they fail to do so, Article 16.1 of the rules provides for a London default seat.
-If, however, one or more of the parties wishes to argue for an alternative seat, the LCIA Court will decide the issue.
+Parties adopting, or adapting, the LCIA's recommended clauses will specify the seat in their contract, but, if they fail to do so, Article 16.2 of the rules provides for a London default seat, unless and until the Tribunal determines that another seat is more appropriate.

 Hearings may be held in any location convenient to the parties and the Tribunal, irrespective of the chosen seat.